Home

 I am a postdoctoral researcher on the team of Topologie et Dynamique at the Laboratoire de Mathématiques d’Orsay (LMO, Université Paris-Saclay), working in the group of Thibault Lefeuvre.
 I received my Ph.D. from Purdue University, under the supervision of Plamen Stefanov and Gunther Uhlmann.
 Previously, I obtained my bachelor's and master's degrees from Pontificia Universidad Católica de Chile, under the supervision of Mariel Sáez Trumper.

-So far, my research has focused on geometric inverse problems, although I am also interested in applications of microlocal analysis to hyperbolic dynamics.
+So far, my research has focused on geometric inverse problems and applications of microlocal analysis to hyperbolic dynamics.

 Here is my CV.